School STEM Program - Introduction

 -

-Expert help is available for assembly and testing challenges as part of the teacher support package.
+Expert help (online) for assembly and testing challenges.

 WHY choose this EPK Pinball Project STEM Program?